-Want a quick and easy, no bake snack with only 5 ingredients?
-Ritz fluffernutter cookies are greater than the sum of its parts.
-Peanut butter and fluff sandwiched between two crackers with a little sea salt and a creamy white chocolate coating.
-They’re AH-MAZING.
-You wouldn’t think something so simple could be SO GOOD, but these Ritz cookies ARE.
-In fact, all of my taste-testers were hard-pressed to eat just one or two and they didn’t last one night.
+Want a quick and easy, no-bake snack with only five ingredients?
+Ritz cracker cookies are fluffernutter nirvana and greater than the sum of its parts.
+Peanut butter and marshmallow fluff sandwiched between two crackers with a bit of sea salt and a creamy white chocolate coating.
 Don’t delay – Ritz cracker cookies are where it’s at.

 Ritz cookies are a “thing”